+Stories are powerful.
 It’s incredibly important for nonprofits to tell stories about their organization and the people they serve.
-Stories give donors a point of connection and help them relate to your work.
-A good story will also give your donors faith that your nonprofit is making an impact and their support will be used effectively.
+Storytelling for nonprofits is an avenue to connect with donors and help them relate to your work.

 Ethical Storytelling for Nonprofits

-When telling your nonprofit’s story, it’s important to think through ethical concerns—especially if your work involves sensitive topics.
+We’ll cover how to craft engaging stories and where to share them, but let’s start with Storytelling Ethics 101.
+When telling the stories behind your nonprofit’s work, it’s important to think through ethical concerns—especially if your work involves sensitive topics.

-In Neon One’s storyteller’s panel, Gerald Tan, Host and Correspondent at CGTN America, shares interesting insight into how to tell a person’s story ethically.
-He emphasizes the value of sticking to the truth of the matter when telling a story, then letting the reader arrive at their own feelings about the circumstance described.
+In Neon One’s storyteller’s panel, Gerald Tan, Host and Correspondent at CGTN America, shared an interesting insight into how to tell a person’s story ethically.
+He emphasized the value of sticking to the truth of the matter when telling a story, then letting the reader arrive at their own feelings about the circumstance described.

 The best thing you can do is create a safe storytelling platform for your clients in which you honor and respect both their stories and their boundaries.